JordanAnthonyKing/japanese/japanese.md

 Using these techniques we can make all kinds of sentences that can become very complex, especially with verbal adjectives in which we can use whole sentences in an adjectival manner.

-<a id="org4cd990c"></a>
+<a id="orgc7f0dd1"></a>

-# Lesson 7: Negative verbs and adjective &ldquo;conjugations&rdquo;
+# Lesson 7: Negatives and adjective &ldquo;conjugations&rdquo;

+<a id="org88222d7"></a>

+## Negative nouns

-The fundamental basis of negatives is the adjective ない.
+The fundamental basis of negatives is the adjective 「ない」.
 This adjective means &rsquo;non-exist&rsquo;.
 The word for exist (for any inanimate thing) is ある.
 If we want to say that something exists:

 > ぺんがある